-In one study, participants were served identical portion sizes of candy.
-With some participants, the portion was placed in a small container; with others, a large container was used.
+- In one study, participants were served identical portion sizes of candy.
+With some participants, the portion was placed in a small bowl; with others, a large bowl was used.

-This suggests that bigger containers encourage people to eat larger quantities of food.
+This suggests that bigger containers encourage people to eat larger portions of food.
 To discourage overeating, choose smaller plates and bowls when serving your meals and snacks.

 Tip #3: Know the size of a single serving

 Food labels will typically provide you with calorie and nutrition information for a single serving.
-You might think that estimating serving sizes is fairly intuitive, but research shows it’s easy to miscalculate.
+You might think that estimating serving sizes based on information provided on the meal’s nutrition facts label is fairly intuitive, but research shows it’s easy to miscalculate.

-The best way to assess an accurate serving size is to use a scale or measuring cup.
+One of the best ways to assess an accurate serving size is to use a food scale or measuring cup.